What is the most important information I should know about ENHERTU?

 ENHERTU can cause serious side effects.
 See "What is the most important information I should know about ENHERTU?"

-The most common side effects of ENHERTU include:
+The most common side effects of ENHERTU when used at the 5.4 mg/kg dose include:

 - Feeling tired